frioux/blog/content/posts/perl-linux-namespaces-and-pedestrian-problems.md

 in mind I searched CPAN and found [Linux::Unshare](https://metacpan.org/pod/Linux::Unshare), which gives a completely reasonable interface to the `unshare` system call.
-Unfortunately it fails it's tests, and even if you skip them it fails in action the same way.
+Unfortunately it fails its tests, and even if you skip them it fails in action the same way.
 In case anyone is Googling, here's the error:

 ```